Sesenne: Career

 At the age of eight, Sesenne was chosen to be the lead singer, or chantwelle, of a La Rose group in the Micoud area begun by her father.
 At the time, her father held the title "La Rose King", and her mother served among his followers as "queen".
 Sesenne became a locally renowned singer of traditional Saint Lucian music, with a unique voice, which could be recognized even within a large group of other singers.
-Besides singing, she was an accomplished dancer of many styles, including the bakalow, belair, la commette, chalstan, débot, konte, kontwidance, mapa, mazouk, meina, quadrille and ring games.
+Besides singing, she was an accomplished dancer of many styles, including the bakalow, belair, la committee, chalstan, débot, konte, kontwidance, mapa, mazouk, meina, quadrille and ring games.
 Sesenne's vocal ability allowed her to sing "seven different pitches in synchrony", by touching her throat to change the pitch.
 She also had an instinctive ability to improvise for dramatic effect which allowed her to discover chords and rhythm which amplified her performances.
 Sesenne was widely recognized in her rural area, winning many competitions and prizes.